-Such estimations shall be based, where relevant, on: (i) a six-stadium concept and (ii) an eight-stadium concept.
+Such estimations shall be based on an eight-stadium concept.
 The member association(s) should provide supporting information where possible, such as underlying assumptions and calculations.

 For the avoidance of any doubt, the request for such estimations shall not be construed as a commitment by FIFA to drop down such commercial rights.
 Such topics would be addressed as part of the agreed operational and financial model following appointment of the host(s).